Theme Development in Magento: The Benefits of an Agency

 Even if a theme is successfully adjusted or improved, if poorly coded or poorly implemented, there are risks of code interactions that impact the performance and function of the site.
 This is especially true when implementing Magento updates, installing third-party extensions, or releasing your own custom code.

 When Custom Picture Frames partnered with IronPlane, we developed a custom Magento extension that let them keep their interactive pages while making their site faster and more accessible.
-We also developed a custom AWS hosting solution to improve website security and stability.
+Read more in the full case study: Custom Picture Frames

 At IronPlane, we offer UX design and review.
 We can either: